Here’s our guide to island hopping around the Singapore Southern Islands.

 Sisters’ Islands comprises of two islands, Small Sister’s Island and Big Sister’s Island.
 Only Big Sister’s Island is accessible to the public.

-Note: Big Sister’s Island is closed till October 2021 for jetty repair and maintenance works.
+Note: Big Sister’s Island is closed for enhancement works till end March 2024

 Things To Do On Big Sister’s Island: